-Good first degree in any subject with social science or humanities an advantage
+A 2:1 degree or equivalent in any discipline, with social science or humanities an advantage.

 Months of entry